ASTM D999 Vibration Testing of Shipping Containers

 This packaging test standard is suitable for testing containers of any form, material, kind, design of interior packing, means of closure, size and weight.
 ASTM-D-999 testing includes four methods:

-- A2: Repetitive shock test (rotary motion).
-This method is identical as similar to method A1.
+A2: Repetitive shock test (rotary motion).
+This method is identical to method A1.
 The difference is the vibration motion.
 Even though there are similarities, the results of these two methods may not correlate with each other.

 Why is testing vibration important?
 Shipping containers are constantly exposed to dynamic stresses caused by vibrations.
 Vibration resonances can be extreme and lead to package and product failure.
 To minimize this damage, identification of critical frequencies and package stresses is important.